carbon-language/carbon-lang/docs/project/evolution.md

 - **Author**: Roll back the committed proposal and any dependent changes.
-- **Reviewing team member**: State new, non-consensus position on `Evolution > Decisions` forum topic.
+- **Reviewing team member**: State new, non-consensus position on `Evolution > Decisions` topic.
 - **Review manager**:
-  - Update the `Evolution > Announcements` forum topic to reflect the rollback.
+  - Update the `Evolution > Announcements` topic to reflect the rollback.
   - Return to
     [asking the reviewing team for a proposal decision](#ask-the-reviewing-team-for-a-proposal-decision).